 The music fits the scenes better in part 1 than in part 2.
 But Ranveer’s acting is excellent in both, and he never overdoes it.

 There were negative reviews claiming that Dhurandhar showed hate against Pakistan, but it’s not true.
-In Dhurandhar 2: The Revenge Saga, when Yalina learns the truth about Hamza, he clarifies that he is not killing innocent people and his battle is not with Pakistan.
+In Dhurandhar 2: The Revenge Saga, when Yalina learns the truth about Hamza, he clarifies that he is not killing innocent people and his battle is not with Pakistan country.
 The list in his diary includes the names of people who are enemies of Pakistan, too.
+These two movies are also not against any religion.

-What I liked most was that Durandhar didn’t try to sugarcoat Pakistan as some YRF spy movies do with their ‘Aman ki Asha’ approach.
+What the audience liked the most was that Dhurandhar franchise didn’t try to sugarcoat the fact that the network of terrorist groups arose from Pakistan and tried to harm India, as some YRF spy movies and war movies do with their one-sided ‘Aman ki Asha’ approach.

 Just to be clear, I don’t support any political party—I’m just sharing my thoughts here.

 Now let’s talk about political propaganda in the movies.
 The first part had a subtle mention, and in part 2, there are scenes of Modi ji and the BJP coming to power in 2014 and of him announcing demonetisation.
-Modiji is also referred to as Chaiwallah in a prominent scene.
-However, the real mastermind, according to me and the movie, is Ajay Sanyal’s character, closely modelled on NSA Ajit Doval, the Godfather of Operation Dhurandhar, who brings Hamza, their biggest asset, back to his country safely.
+Modiji is also referred to as Chaiwallah in a prominent scene by the head of D-company.
+However, the actual mastermind, according to me and the movie, is Ajay Sanyal’s character, closely modelled on NSA Ajit Doval, the Godfather of Operation Dhurandhar, who brings Hamza, their biggest asset, back to his country safely.

 Recently, I read about the Indian Airlines Flight 410 incident that happened in 1978.
 The domestic flight that was running from Calcutta to Palampur Airport in Delhi was hijacked by two members of the Indian National Youth Congress, who demanded the release of Indira Gandhi and the resignation of the Janata Party.
 The charges against the two hijackers were dropped in 1980 after Indira Gandhi came back into power.

-If people don’t pick up misogyny from movies like Animal and Kabir Singh, or learn about loyalty from films like Sitharamam and Saiyyara, then why wouldn’t they use their own judgment before mindlessly following a political party, even if a movie makes it look good?
+If people don’t pick up misogyny from movies like Animal and Kabir Singh, or learn about loyalty from films like Sitharamam and Saiyaara, or get the idea of making a nuclear weapon to destroy an entire generation of a nation from Oppenheimer then why wouldn’t they use their own intellect before mindlessly following a political party, even if a movie shows them in a positive limelight?

 Hi!
 If my website is helping you in some way, buy me a coffee and support my work through PayPal.
 Email ID is traveltomuse@gmail.com.